-Because we are a Psy.D.
+Given that we are a Psy.D.
 Program, there are high expectations regarding practical training.
-Given that students who are admitted must have a Master’s degree from a program where they provided counseling under the supervision of an appropriately credentialed professional, students are scheduled to begin their practica immediately upon starting the program and continuing at various sites until they leave for internship.
+Students who are admitted must have a Master’s degree from a program where they provided counseling under the supervision of an appropriately credentialed professional.
+Therefore, students are scheduled to begin their practica immediately upon starting the program and continuing at various sites until they leave for internship.
 The sections below provide some information about practicum and internship training.

 Practicum Placements and Supervisors